radius-project/docs/docs/content/guides/recipes/Terraform/howto-private-registry/index.md

 ### Step 1: Define a secret store resource

-Radius provides support for defining Kubernetes Secrets as Bicep resources, through the Radius Secret Store.
-Users have the option to both leverage an existing Kubernetes Secret or define a new Kubernetes Secret in the resource, see the [Radius Secret Store schema]({{< ref secretstore >}}) for more information.
+Begin by configuring a [Radius Secret Store]({{< ref secretstore >}}) with the personal access token or username + password you previously created, which has access to your private git repository.

 Create a Bicep file `env.bicep` and define your resource: